An EV costs the equivalent of 40c per litre to “fill up” when charged at home, which is the easiest and most convenient way to charge.

 Home charging requires either a wall-mounted charging unit or a portable 3-pin cable.

 - Portable 3-pin cable — a portable back up charger is typically supplied with your EV when you buy it.
-These can be used when other charging options aren't available, but are slower charging than wall-mounted units and commercial chargers like those found at shopping malls and parking buildings.
+These can be used when other charging options aren't available, but are slower charging.

 Types of public chargers

-- Fast chargers —Use them to drive beyond your EV’s battery capacity in one go.
+- Fast chargers — These are the chargers along the main routes.
 They can add around 100km of range to the battery in 20-30 minutes.
-They typically cost about $10 per 100km.
-Many plug-in hybrid EV can’t use them.
+They typically cost about $12.15 per 100km.
+Plug-in hybrid EV can’t use them.

-- Slow chargers — Top up while you do something else.
+- Slow chargers — You'll find these at places like shops, hotels and tourist attractions.
+Bring your own supply lead.
+Top up while you do something else.
 Charging is usually free and can take several hours.
-Find them at places like shops, hotels and tourist attractions.
-Bring your own supply lead.

 Tips for using a fast charger